architbhatia14/Calculator_Application/README.md

-# Getting Started with Create React App
+# Getting Started with Caclculator App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Make sure to first cd into the folder and run "yarn add mathjs" Run command "yarn start"

 ## Available Scripts